Emjayosee/19_React_Employee_Directory/README.md

             Goal:

-            Create an employee directory and create a US that involves some USER events.
+            Create an employee directory and create a UI that involves some USER events.

             Design: